Department Water Resources and Drinking Water

 Subsurface Environmental Processes Group

-We are a join group between W+T Department (EAWAG) and Chair of Groundwater and Hydromechanics (ETH Zurich).
+We are a joint group between W+T Department (EAWAG) and the Department of Civil, Environmental and Geomatic Engineering (ETH Zurich).
 The main objective of our research is to quantify the links between the physical heterogeneity of subsurface environments, including porous and fractured media, the heterogeneity of the resulting flow fields, and the effective transport behavior, including solute dispersion, mixing, and (bio-)chemical reactions.
+The environmental and industrial applications of our research include studying the impact of climate change on groundwater resources, remediation of polluted sites, geothermal energy or geological sequestration of CO2, among others.

 Tracer Hydrogeology Group